Finkch/resume/resume.md

 - Created a pair of mutually coupled loop-gap resonators to investigate wireless power transfer efficiency.
 - Used a scintillator and statistical analysis to detect and calculate the lifetime of muons.
-- Performed work on delicate and sensitive equipment such as a torsion balance to perform the Cavendish experiment.
+- Performed work on hyper-sensitive equipment such as a torsion balance to obtian Gravitational constant.
-- Investigated Faraday rotation by performing manual, thorough scanning.

----

 ## Technical Projects